top of page

 that likely prevented a shooting

-incidents responded to
+shooting incidents responded to by frontline CVI workers

-trainings & community events hosted
+community events hosted to

 WE ARE COMMITTED TO HAVING A MEANINGFUL IMPACT IN OUR COMMUNITIES.